 - No more than 33% of the true-negative observations will be classified as sensitive

 The actual final project deliverable is a set of algorithms that can be run again and again to update the model in the future as more data are received.
 The results of the current run of data gave us a value for each 10m square of surface area across the entire state.
-These were aggregated into 30m squares and mapped as the layers that your see now in CRGIS.
-Registered archaeologists and planners can find the tool on the legend between ‘Political Boundaries’ and ‘Environmental.’
-Although the ‘High’ and ‘Moderate’ layers can be selected separately, both should be considered when evaluating the archaeological potential of a project area.
+These were aggregated into 30m squares and mapped as the layer that you see in PA-SHARE.

 Areas for which the models give a low probability of containing pre-contact archaeological sites will have no color; the other two layers are semi-transparent, so they can be layered on top of either the topographic maps or the aerial photography.
 It is important to remember that there are only these two colors!
 If you see more than two, these other color variations will be the result of the colorations on the base maps or other layers.